& KIDWARE SOFTWARE

 In 2011, Microsoft Corporation licensed several chapters from

-three of our new Microsoft Small Basic Programming books and re-published them
+several of our new Microsoft Small Basic Programming tutorials and re-published them

 on the Microsoft MSDN's

 We also updated all of our remaining Java courses to Oracle Java v6